abuisrar8/abuisrar8/README.md

 - 👋 Hi, I’m @abuisrar8
-- 👀 I’m interested in AUTOMATION TESTING & FRONTEND DEVELOPMENT
+- 👀 I’m interested in DATA SCIENCE AND ANALYTICS
 - 📫 How to reach me -> abu.israr.khan.9@gmail.com

 <!---